What is a Misdemeanor & How LongDoes It Stay On Your Record?

 3. Right to a Fair Trial: You have the right to a fair trial by jury, where the prosecution must prove your guilt beyond a reasonable doubt.

-4. Right to Due Process: This includes the right to be informed of the charges against you, the right to present evidence in your defense, and the right to confront witnesses.
+4. Right to Due Process: This includes the right to know the charges, to present a defense, and to confront witnesses.

 5. Right to Appeal: If convicted, you can appeal the decision if there are grounds to believe that legal errors occurred during your trial.